-- Overview of the ACL
+- the consequences for breaching ACL provisions.

 On completing this course, learners should be able to:

 - describe their key consumer law obligations and why they are important

 - identify key legislation and principles relating to consumer law

 - outline the rights of consumers in different types of transactions

 - list some of the consequences for both organisations and workers when consumer laws are breached

 - demonstrate an applied understanding of key consumer laws.

 By implementing this course your organisation can: